 - Beneath “Output”, locate the Format field and select the “Comma-delimited (*.csv)” option from the drop-down menu.
 This report format allows you to alter the content after the report is run.

 - Below “Other Options” make sure the “Include inactive presentations” and “Include Archived Presentations” boxes are checked.

 How do I restore an archived presentation?

 An archived presentation can be restored by viewing the content's public share link (found in the Edit section in the Current Address field) as the author.
 If you are the author of the content, you will want to ensure you copy-paste the link into a browser you are currently logged into.

 If you are an administrator with access to the Manage Content search tool, you can restore any archived presentations on your site by performing the following steps:

 - Click your profile and select Administration.

-- From the menu, select Manage Content found in the Content card.
+- From the drop-down menu select Manage Content

 - Find the presentation you would like to restore and select the three vertical dots on the right under the "Actions" column.